Roadside regeneration projects

 In addition to Kinetica, significant bush restoration work is planned for the 5 hectare site.
 With Lane Cove National Park located to the north of the site, Hills M2 Motorway together with Landcare Australia, will invest in the growth of native plants and improve the site’s water quality.

-The project began in August 2016 and completion scheduled for mid-2017.
+The project began in August 2016 and was completed in June 2017.

 Heathwood Community Development, Brisbane

 Transurban Queensland has commenced planning for Queensland’s first roadside regeneration project located at Heathwood in Brisbane, as part of Transurban’s Motorscapes program

 In December 2016, Transurban Queensland announced the redevelopment of a 6,500m2 vacant site on Stapylton Road at Heathwood.